victordomene/ndnSIM-ddos-interest-flooding/README.md

 For more information how to install NS-3 and ndnSIM, please refer to http://ndnsim.net website.

-CS50 Appliance
+Gabe's notes
 =============

 Ignore the rest of this guide for installation.
+For simplicity, become root via sudo su and never go back.
 Now do

     sudo apt-get install libboost-all-dev